Back to wiki

 Requirements

 Rclone setup is done through the terminal.
-You can either connect through SSH or through VNC.
+You can connect via SSH or VNC.

 Drive remote setup